anastasiakoroto/PythonLab/WebServer/README.md

 Authorization, de-authorization and _charge.html_ page organized on another server with __8002__ port number.

 Pages functions:
-* _auth.html_ - print message about successful authorization, link back to _form.html_ page is located here
+* _auth.html_ - print message about successful authorization
-* _deauth.html_ - print message about successful de-authorization, link back to _form.html_ page is located here
+* _deauth.html_ - print message about successful de-authorization
 * _form.html_ - send the entered data to _charge.html_, on this page authorization and de-authorization buttons are located
-* _charge.html_ - if user is logged in, print succesful message, otherwise a message about the lack of authorization.
-Link back to _form.html_ page is located here
+* _charge.html_ - if user is logged in, print succesful message, otherwise a message about the lack of authorization
 * _error.html_ - print error message

 ## How to run